EvilSapphire/EvilSapphire.github.io/_posts/2020-9-16-SMBWorm-Writeup.md

 ![alt text]({{ site.baseurl }}/images/SMBWorm/getmodulefilename_1.JPG "{{ site.baseurl }}/images/SMBWorm/getmodulefilename_1.JPG")

-`WSAStartup` is the API to start up Windows Socket functionality. `GetModuleFileNameA` retrieves the name of the current executable, which is the malware sample, and stores the string to the memory offset in the PE labelled by `ExistingFileName` by IDA.
+`WSAStartup` is the API to start up Windows Socket functionality, which is a common API to call for any Windows executable implementing networking capabilities. `GetModuleFileNameA` retrieves the name of the current executable, which is the malware sample, and stores the string to the memory offset in the PE labelled by `ExistingFileName` by IDA.
 In the following String assembly operations `repne movsd` and `repne movsb` are used to copy this `ExistingFileName` string to a local string on the stack labelled as `String` by IDA, the '/SYNC' is concatenated to `String`:

 ![alt text]({{ site.baseurl }}/images/SMBWorm/existingfilename_strcpy_2.JPG "{{ site.baseurl }}/images/SMBWorm/existingfilename_strcpy_2.JPG")
 ![alt text]({{ site.baseurl }}/images/SMBWorm/strcat_sync_3.JPG "{{ site.baseurl }}/images/SMBWorm/strcat_sync_3.JPG")